L-four/campaignmonitor/README.txt

 Installation\
 ------------\
 \
-- At this time the module uses the built in libraries of PHP5 for he SOAP calls\
+- At this time the module uses the built in libraries of PHP5 for he SOAP calls so it is not available for use with PHP4.
+If you find there are errors, make sure that your PHP installation \
-so it is not available for use with PHP4\
+has SOAP enabled.\
 \
 - Create a folder in your modules directory called campaignmonitor and put the module's files in this directory\
 \